What is a New University Scholar?

 What are the requirements to be a New University Scholar?

 - Demonstrated community involvement, leadership skills and diverse extra curricular participation

 - Enrollment in 15 credit hours and one of five partner Learning Communities

 Learning Communities to choose from:

-Beacon is a community of first generation college students who support one another throughout their University experience.
+Beacon Scholars is a community of first generation college students who support one another throughout their University experience.
 We focus on personal and professional skill building.
 As a member of Beacon you’ll identify a problem you see in the world and create its solution in a zero-limitation, fail-forward environment that engages you in real world problem-solving.
 First year students join our mentoring cohort, where you connect with students in their second year or beyond.
 These experienced students will build friendships with you, and help link you to resources on campus—which professor to take biology from, or where to find the cheapest food on campus!
 Beacon has opportunities for students in every stage of college life.
 We meet Fridays through the academic year.
-Click to explore more about Beacon Scholars.

-Explore the human experience with us!
+Explore the human experience with Humanities Scholars!
 We’ll dive deep into questions that have perplexed and propelled humanity, reflecting on the role the humanities have played in finding answers to these questions.
 Our journey takes you from Centennial Valley, Montana to Rome, Italy with a star-studded seminar in between, team taught by leading faculty from each of our departments.
 We’ll help you craft your professional persona, explore big questions facing the world today (and start shaping your own solutions), and apply classroom learning to community projects.
 You’ll even enjoy priority residence in the state-of-the-art Lassonde Studios, where you’ll live and learn the art of humanities innovation.
-Click to explore more about Humanities Scholars.